Group Exhibition "Peaceful Use of Time and Machines"

 From cave paintings to media art, art has attempted to preserve fluid traces and convey non-existent existence.
 Even when the clock stops ticking, society continues to move busily, and images overflow and are eliminated.
 This leads to the rampant spread of propaganda that innocently spreads images of justice.
 To counter this, we must confuse the official memory that has been organized in a linear manner.
 By re-setting the axes of time and space, we must search for a path to the past before it was organized in a single layer.

-"Peaceful Use of Time and Machines" aims to dig up crumbling memories of the past and outdated technology, and to reactivate them in a perceptible form.
+"Peaceful Use of Time and Machines" aims to dig up crumbling memories of the past and outdated technology, and reactivate them in a perceptible form.
 To achieve this, the project not only tells the story of Hiroshima in Hiroshima, but also fills the space of Tokyo with a mixture of fact and fictional images and sounds of Hiroshima and Aomori.
 By playing with order in this way, the project aims to restore our sense of belonging as members of this contradictory society.
 It tempts us to take such a "gamble."

 About sales of artworks